 I showed him a page that I had prepared in anticipation for this eventuality.

-Flicking through my notebook, I said out loud “ahh there it is”.
+Flicking through my notebook, I said out loud, with added drama, “ahhhh-huh!
+Here it is…”

 Him, 1725, and now me, 30.

-After a bit of discussion with his colleague (in Russian, the local language of choice) the old man pointed out the window, towards the Transnistrian border line and slowly, firmly, disappointingly, slightly angrily said – get, out.
-I thanked him, walked back out to the cars, saw my friends, and said let’s go.
+After a bit of discussion with his colleague in Russian, the local language of choice, the old man pointed at the door, towards the Transnistrian border line and slowly, firmly, disappointingly, slightly angrily said – get out.
+I thanked him, walked back out to the cars, got in, and went.

-We drove across the border, two cars, one with Dutch plates the other with French – through no-mans land past the tanks and the men with big guns.
+We drove across the border, two cars, one with Dutch plates the other with French, through no-mans land past the tanks and the men with big guns.
 Then, we just kept driving as far as we could.
 Back into normality.
-Crossing back into the official countries of Moldova (where a border guard had just four days before offered the advice of “good luck”, as we drove into Transnistria) and on into Romania, heading South through Bulgaria, into Skopje Macedonia and finally stopping in Berat, in a remote part of Albania.
+Crossing back into the official countries of Moldova (where a border guard had just four days before offered the sarcastic advice of “good luck” as we drove into Transnistria) and on into Romania, heading South through Bulgaria, into Skopje Macedonia and finally stopping in Berat, in a remote part of Albania.
+Short sentence, for a long drive.

 Sure, in many ways Transnistria appears to be the last bastion of the 1950’s Soviets.